kamilburda/gimp-export-layers/DEVELOPMENT.md

 ### Spacing

-Use a separator (commented line containing "=" characters) for a block of related functions or classes in a module.
+Use separators (commented lines containing "=" characters) to group blocks of related functions or classes in a module.

 Use two empty lines between a separator and a function or class definition.
 Use one empty line between a separator and other statements.

+Use of separators is discouraged and may be a symptom of wrong modularization or ordering.
+Consider moving related functions and classes to a separate module or reordering them (if possible) such that the most important functions or classes are placed near the beginning of the module.

 ### Indentation